 Join MAAS photographers Marinco Kojdanovski and Ryan Hernandez for a demonstration on basic techniques that can be used to photograph objects on a budget – and still get great results.
 Have you ever wondered what type of lighting or background is best?
 Should you include a scale reference or use a mobile phone to document objects?
 If you have asked yourself any of these questions, then this demonstration is for you!

-For the full-day Regional Stakeholder Forum printable program please download the PDF: Regional Stakeholder Forum Program 2018
+For the full-day Regional Stakeholder Forum printable program please download the PDF: Regional Program Panel and Speakers 2018

 Presented by the Museum of Applied Arts and Sciences in partnership with Museums & Galleries of NSW and Regional Arts NSW.